google/identity-toolkit-go-client/README.md

 The client also provides other methods to help manage user account, for example,

-To fetch the account information:
+To validate the token and also fetch the account information from identity toolkit service:
 ```
 user, err := client.UserByToken(token)
 ```